15 Days |

 Read “The Jungle Book”?
 Now walk into the pages of it in Kanha National Park

 Witness the architectural magnificence in Khajuraho and praise the ultimate beauty of it

-Upon arrival, Delhi welcomes with a host of historical monuments and places of interests.
-For wanderlusts, the city of cities is a paradise with skyscraping complexes standing next to the ancient overlapping architectural styles in perfect synonymy.
-With influenced by so many rulers and sovereigns, Delhi possesses a gush of shades in culture.
+Upon arrival, Delhi will welcome you with a host of historical monuments and places of interests.
+For wanderlust, the city of cities is a paradise with skyscraping complexes standing next to the ancient overlapping architectural styles in perfect synonymy.
+With influence by so many rulers and sovereigns, Delhi possesses a gush of shades in culture.
 From food habits to traditions, the influence seems visible.

 On reaching, you will be taken by our assists, to your hotel rooms, for freshening up.
-With so many imposing historical monuments and the iconic memorial of Queen Mumtaz, Agra is a favorite tourist destination in India.
-The majestic city, located in the banks of river Yamuna, has gone through its peak during the Mughal dynasty.
-Afternoon at Agra is destined for the formidable, ivory-hued Taj Mahal, the seventh wonders of the world.
+With so many imposing historical monuments and the iconic memorial of Queen Mumtaz, Agra is a favorite touristdestination in India.
+The majestic city, located on the banks of river Yamuna, has gone through its peak during the Mughal dynasty.
+Afternoon at Agra is destined for the formidable, ivory-hued Taj Mahal, the seven wonders of the world.
 Standing enigmatically on the banks of River Yamuna, this impeccable monument is a sheer symbol of romance and love.
 Continuing onwards, your excursion is intercepted by a UNESCO World Heritage Site, the quintessential Agra Fort.
-Places of interests are endless when you are visiting Agra, so are the shopping hubs.
+Places of interest are endless when you are visiting Agra, so are the shopping hubs.
 Pick some marble handicrafts before getting back to the hotel for an overnight rest.

 Highlights: Agra – Visit Taj Mahal & Agra Fort.